 In a Wikileaks cable named THE BUSINESS OF POLITICS: LEADING ENTERPRISES OF POLITICAL ELITES ambassador Marie Yovanovich reported that the murky ownership of Armenia's major industry clusters was a hidden driver of Armenian politics and elites' inter-relationships.

-According to the cable “enterprises were divided into one of two major political/economic pyramids: one headed by President Serzh Sargsyan and the other by ex-President Robert Kocharyan.
+According to the cable “enterprises were divided into one of two major political/economic pyramids: one headed by President Serzh Sargsian and the other by ex-President Robert Kocharian.